-- \ These Directors are also Directors of the Company's subsidiaries. - \\ Gooi Khai Shin is also an Alternate Director to Gooi Seong Lim in certain of the Company's subsidiaries.
+- These Directors are also Directors of the Company's subsidiaries. - Gooi Khai Shin is also a Director and an Alternate Director to Gooi Seong Lim in certain of the Company's subsidiaries. - Gooi Chuen Howe is also an Alternate Director to Gooi Seong Heen in certain of the Company's subsidiaries.